 - What were you doing?

-If you can determine when your period began, the following step is to figure out how long your menstrual cycle is:
+Determine when your period began and do the following steps to figure out how long your menstrual cycle is:

 - If your periods are irregular, estimating when you were the most fertile will be challenging.
 If they are regular, it will be easy.
 The average women’s cycle is 28 days.
 However, keep in mind your period could be anywhere from 21 to 35 days.
 Knowing the length of your cycle and when you started your period, will allow you to count 14 days after it began, and this is when you were fertile.